-Earlier last December, I had my first official YHP event, where me and Ameila were presenting and showcasing a screening of YHP’S ‘We are our own liberators’, a film on the Black Liberation Front (BLF).
-During the introduction, I had mentioned that I had been a part of the Young Historians Project since August of 2022, and it was not until that moment that I had considered how long that actually was.
-Six months into my work at YHP, and I still felt relatively new to the organisation and was in the midst of finding my feet.
-Working such an event had felt like my official initiation into YHP, and internally, a confirmation of acceptance to this community.
+Earlier last December, I represented the Young Historians Project at my first official event.
+Alongside a screening of our documentary on the Black Liberation Front, Amelia and I gave a presentation on YHP and answered questions about its work.
+During the introduction, I had mentioned that I had been a part of YHP since August of 2022, and it was not until that moment that I had considered how long that actually was.
+Six months into my work at YHP, and I still felt relatively new to the group and was in the midst of finding my feet.
+Working such an event had felt like my official initiation and internally, a confirmation of acceptance to this community.

 Considering everything, I wasn't particularly nervous.
 Public speaking used to be something I detested before I started university, but I've managed to gain some experience and confidence over the past two years by pushing myself out of my comfort zone.
 Annoyingly enough, they were right when they said that practice makes perfect.
 It was also fortunate that my first YHP event happened to take place at my own university.
 I noticed some familiar faces in the audience, and to my surprise, a friend of mine had come along without realising that I would be presenting.
 During our Q&A session, they made some truly insightful comments about the importance of community for liberatory and revolutionary work, a sentiment that deeply resonates within YHP.